Planetbiru/MagicObject/tutorial.md

 }
 ```

+**5. deleteOneBy**

-* deleteOneBy &raquo; delete data from database by any column values and return one record.
+&raquo; delete data from database by any column values and return one record.
 This method require database connection.

 Method type: magic